GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/pattern_matching.rst

 Matching Variants
 ^^^^^^^^^^^^^^^^^^^^

-Variants in daScript can be matched using the match statement.
+Variants in Daslang can be matched using the match statement.
 A variant is a discriminated union type that holds one of several possible values, each of a different type.

 In the example, the IF variant has two possible values: i of type int, and f of type float.